 I started learning how to drive when I was 16 or 17.
 Henry was teaching me out at Old Plank.
 I wasn’t all that interested in learning to drive but I learned to drive to Wixom and even went 40 mph down the black top.
 The end of my early driving career came when I had turned into a driveway and was supposed to back out but instead I went into a ditch.
 Just as my cousins drove up.

-I tried learning to drive again when Jilo was a baby.
+I tried learning to drive again in Detroit when Jilo, my first child, was a baby.
 My husband Jim was teaching me but there was too much traffic.
 It rattled me and I gave it up and continued to ride the bus or catch a ride.
 This worked when we moved to Atlanta where my second daughter Ife was born, but not after we moved out of the city.
 I finally had to learn to drive.
 I started learning in Mt.
-Pleasant, SC and ended up getting my license while pregnant with third daughter Ayanna, in Simpson County, MS in 1976.
-Our car at that time came with the job and was a little gray Volkswagon.
+Pleasant, South Carolina and ended up getting my license while pregnant with third daughter Ayanna, in Simpson County, Mississippi in 1976.
+Our car at that time came with the job and was a little gray Volkswagen.

 After the Volkswagon we bought our first car.
 It was at an auction – a light green post office jeep.
 The only seat was the drivers seat.
-Jim bolted an old kitchen chair onto the passenger side and the kids just sat in the back.
+My husband Jim bolted an old kitchen chair onto the passenger side and the kids just sat in the back.
 There were no seat belt laws in those days.
-After that, we had a station wagon with a hole rusted in the backseat floor.
+After that, we had an old car with a hole rusted in the backseat floor.
 My daughter Jilo put her foot through that hole once to see what would happen.
 Luckily, nothing.
 There was a blue car of some type and there was a Datsun truck – red, with a camper.
 We sat in the front and the kids rode in the back.